Skip to Main Content

 The easiest types of loan to get with bad credit

-• Emergency loans: This is a personal loan that often comes with a high interest rate and fees if your credit score is poor.
+• Emergency loans: Many emergency loans often have a high interest rate and fees if your credit score is poor.

-• Payday loans: These loans must be paid back by your next pay period.
-They often have triple-digit interest rates and fees and should be a last resort.
+• Payday loans: Because of minimal regulation, payday loans often have triple-digit interest rates and fees.
+You should consider them as a last resort.

-• No-credit-check loans: Another last-resort option, this type of loan is made for people with poor credit, and the APRs and fees can be extremely high.
+• No-credit-check loans: No-credit-check loans are another last-resort option.
+This type of loan is made for people with poor credit, and the APRs and fees can be extremely high.

 Should you take out a personal loan if you have bad credit?

-Even though getting a bad credit loan is often possible, some types of bad credit loans are more risky than others.
-A personal loan may be the least risky of your options if you need to borrow money.
-Personal loans come with months-long repayment periods and most have APRs no higher than 35.99 percent.
+Some types of bad credit loans are more risky than others, and a bad credit personal loan may be the least risky of your options.
+They have long repayment periods, and the APR maxes out at 35.99 percent.
 By comparison, you only have two weeks to repay a payday loan and APRs may exceed 650 percent.

 The bottom line

 You may be able to borrow anywhere from $1,000 to $50,000 with bad credit.
 Getting approved for a personal loan with bad credit may be difficult, but it’s not impossible.
-Look for lenders specializing in poor credit loans or use a qualifying co-signer to increase your chances of getting approved.
+Look for lenders that specialize in poor credit borrowers or use a qualifying co-signer to increase your chances of being approved.

-While it may seem tempting to apply when you find a lender you qualify for, read the terms and conditions first to check for hidden fees or requirements not advertised on the primary website.
+While it may seem tempting to apply when you find a lender you qualify for, read the terms and conditions first to check for hidden fees or requirements not advertised online.
 Also, if the lender offers prequalification, try it before starting an application.